robertfeldt/GATTI/templates/tool.md

 The tool is confirmed to work on x86 Linux, OpenBSD, FreeBSD, and NetBSD, both 32- and 64-bit.
 It should also work on MacOS X and Solaris, although with some constraints.
 It supports programs written in C, C++, or Objective C, compiled with either gcc or clang.
 On Linux, the optional QEMU mode allows black-box binaries to be fuzzed, too.

 There are variants and derivatives of AFL that allow to fuzz Python, Go, Rust, OCaml, GCJ Java, kernel syscalls, or even entire VMs.
-There is also a closely inspired in-process fuzzer baked into LLVM and a a fork that runs on Windows.
+There is also a closely inspired in-process fuzzer baked into LLVM and a fork that runs on Windows.
 Finally, AFL is one of the fuzzing engines behind OSS-Fuzz.

 **Dependencies:**
 * Linux machine